- Chart

 Positioning

-BP aims to transition from an international oil company to an integrated energy company, focusing on both oil and gas and renewable energy sources.
-Its competitive advantage lies in its global reach, technological expertise, and established infrastructure.
+BP is positioning itself as an integrated energy company, investing in both traditional fossil fuels and renewable energy.
+Its competitive advantage lies in its global reach, established infrastructure, and technological expertise.

 Total Addressable Market (TAM)